-Today as I think about the many amazing relationship centered and servant leaders who each day serve to benefit others … like my good friend Melinda Shain who in addition to her day job and many other foci is also working to reduce gender based violence as a Maine Boys to Men board member … I have opted to tweak slightly and reshare the following post previously shared via Hospital Impact …
+Today as I think about the many amazing relationship centered and servant leaders who each day serve to benefit others … like my good friend Melinda Sheehee who in addition to her day job and many other foci has also worked to reduce gender based violence as the board chair of Maine Boys to Men and transform the lives of women and girls as the board chair of the Maine Women’s Fund … I have opted to tweak slightly and reshare the following post previously shared via Hospital Impact …

 “Thank you.
 Thank you for being inquisitive, for asking questions, for making me want to think more deeply about X, Y, and Z. I am so grateful.”